 • Complete a FAFSA, the Free Application for Federal Student Aid.

-• Complete the application based on the term they plan on attending:
+• Complete the application based on the appropriate term:

 • The College’s Federal school code is 001485.